-Stephen Smith has been a trial lawyer for 18 years with a statewide practice in criminal defense, personal injury and family law.
-He founded Smith Law Offices 15 years ago in Bangor, Maine, and since then he has represented thousands of clients statewide.
+Stephen Smith has been a trial lawyer for 21 years with a statewide practice in criminal defense, personal injury and family law.
+He founded Smith Law Offices 19 years ago in Bangor, Maine, and since then he has represented thousands of clients statewide and in Massachusetts.
 With well over 100 serious jury trials and countless bench trials under his belt, Steve fully enjoys being in the fray.
-Admitted to practice before the U.S. Supreme Court, the First Circuit Court of Appeals and federal and state courts, Stephen has also been a longtime member of the Bar of the Penobscot and Passamaquoddy Tribal Courts and once acted as the Penobscot Tribe’s child protective attorney general.
+Admitted to practice before the U.S. Supreme Court, the First Circuit Court of Appeals and federal and state courts.
+Stephen has also been a longtime member of the Bar of the Penobscot and Passamaquoddy Tribal Courts and once acted as the Penobscot Tribe’s child protective attorney general.

 His non-legal background includes a military career in the U.S. Army.
 After beginning as an infantryman in the 3rd Ranger Battalion he served as a machine gunner in Desert Storm.
 After leaving active service, he joined the Maine Army National Guard where he served as a sniper team leader in the Mountain Infantry.
 Following his infantry service as an NCO, Steve became one of the first direct commissioned officers in the Guard, beginning his career as an officer as an engineer platoon leader.
 Shortly after graduating law school, he was direct commissioned as a Judge Advocate General officer.
 Following the attacks of 9/11, Steve was asked to serve in Operation Enduring Freedom in Afghanistan as a military prosecutor.
 Steve’s deployment lasted 18 months and upon his return he saw his 3rd child for the first time.
 Steve retired from the army after 21 years of service.
 His legal expertise and long association with the military has made him an expert resource for other attorneys in issues pertaining to military divorces and pensions.